 5. Recurring Revenue.
 The more reliable you can make your business model, the more valuable your company.

 6. The WOW Factor.
 This refers to how differentiated your product or service offering is.

 7. Customer Satisfaction.
 Your goal should be to have customers who are willing to buy again and refer.

 8. Hub and Spoke.
 The extent to which your business relies on you personally.

 Building a sellable business will help you to attain the dreams you first had when you set out.

-If you would like to discover more about how to build your business into a valuable, sellable asset or find out how to get more freedom and choice with your business take a look at our upcoming Freedom Seminars or take a short, free value builder survey.
+If you would like to discover more about how to build your business into a valuable, sellable asset or find out how to get more freedom and choice with your business, get in touch or take a short, free value builder survey.